 For many people, The Ténéré 700 represents the ultimate balance between fast, lightweight, and off-road capable, something you can use both on the highway and once you decide to leave it.

-It packs the 689cc motor from the full-powered Yamaha MT-07, which produces some 55 kW of power (75 hp) with its 270-degree crank, making a burbling sound reminiscent of the V-twin.
+It packs the 689cc motor from the full-powered Yamaha MT-07, which produces some 55 kW of power (75 hp) with its 270-degree crank, making a burbling sound reminiscent of a liquid-cooled V-twin.
 The “CP2” engine is a highly-praised engine for its power delivery, character, and sound.
 Yamaha also claims it is the most reliable engine available.

 But it’s the looks of the Ténéré 700 that put it on this list.
-It looks angrier than any other off-road-ready motorcycle on the market, mostly because of its smaller size.
+It looks angrier than any other middleweight off-road-ready motorcycle on the market, mostly because of its smaller size.
 The only comparison I would accept is the larger Honda Africa Twin (below).

 Surprising to many in the US who never had the smaller Ténéré 660Z, it was already a really good-looking dual sport machine.